weekendesk/OTA-API-Developer-Guide/source/index.html.md

 <br>Each of the these restrictions can be sent in the same request and/or combined with Availability and Inventory updates.

 <aside class="success">
-Remember - The Channel partner may decide not to send one or more restrictions.
+Remember - The ChannelManager partner may decide not to send one or more restrictions.
 If this happens, no update will be made for this restriction.
 </aside>